TheRealAnonymous008/quartz/content/details/machine learning/reinforcement learning/The Setting for Reinforcement Learning.md

 	* The consequences of actions play out over extended periods of time.
 	* The Exploitation-Exploration Tradeoff (see more [[The Exploitation-Exploration Trade-Off|here]]).
 	* Use of [[Markov Processes in Machine Learning|Markov Processes]].
+	* Agents can take states and actions.
+Hence, we can apply some form of [[Game Theory|game theoretic lens]].

 * Tasks in reinforcement learning are closer to the intended goal. *Rather than understanding the structure of the problem, we focus on achieving the task itself*.